liuchengxu/space-vim/README.md

 The distribution is completely customizable using `.spacevim`, which is equivalent to `.spacemacs` in spacemacs.

 ![screenshot](docs/img/screenshot.png)
+(Terminal vim with space-vim-dark theme)

 ## Features

 - **Beautiful interface:** I have also written a vim colorscheme [space-vim-dark](https://github.com/liuchengxu/space-vim-dark) based on spacemacs-dark theme.
 You could also try [spacemacs-theme.vim](https://github.com/colepeters/spacemacs-theme.vim), which looks nice in GUI vim.

     ![screenshot](https://github.com/liuchengxu/space-vim-dark/blob/screenshots/screenshot3.png?raw=true)
+    (Terminal vim with `set termguicolors`)

 - **Mnemonic key bindings:** commands have mnemonic prefixes like <kbd>SPC b</kbd> for all the buffer commands.